-- threatening to punch a person if they try to stop the taking of a backpack.
+- threatening to punch a person if they try to stop taking a backpack.

 - grabbing a woman’s purse and elbowing her in the ribs when she tries to resist.

-- pickpocketing someone and threatening to “end” the person in order to help complete the crime.
+- pickpocketing someone and threatening to “end” the person to help complete the crime.